PaddlePaddle/PASSL/docs/Train_BYOL_model.md

 ## Introduction

 [BYOL](https://arxiv.org/abs/2006.07733), a new approach to self-supervised image representation learning.
-BYOL relies on two neural networks, referred to as online and target networks.it does not rely on negative pairs,which is a novel idea. the paddle reproduction is according to the [jax code](https://github.com/deepmind/deepmind-research/tree/master/byol), and we found it seemed the largest affected by image augmentations.you can find the [jax code](https://github.com/deepmind/deepmind-research/tree/master/byol) focusing more on image augmentations.
+BYOL relies on two neural networks, referred to as online and target networks.it does not rely on negative pairs,which is a novel idea.
+the paddle reproduction is according to the [jax code](https://github.com/deepmind/deepmind-research/tree/master/byol), and we found it seemed the largest affected by image augmentations.you can find the [jax code](https://github.com/deepmind/deepmind-research/tree/master/byol) focusing more on image augmentations.at present,the paddle accuracy is about 71.62% at 300 epoch, while the paper shows its accuracy is about 72.5%.
 ## Installation
 - See [INSTALL.md](INSTALL.md)